 While these symptoms are a good indicator of a lack of nutrients, it’s not the only cause for them.
 For example, yellow leaves on lime trees are often caused by over-watering.
 Also, a lack of fruit can simply mean that your lime tree is still young and needs to mature.

 If your lime tree is experiencing any issues, it’s best to use the process of elimination and start with the least invasive methods first (start by checking the amount you’re watering and work your way up to a more invasive option such as if you need to repot or relocate the tree).

 Can You Apply Too Much Fertilizer?

-First, synthetic fertilizer is made to have a slow or fast-release, meaning a lot of the concentrated nutrients will spread in the soil either slowly or quickly.
+First, synthetic fertilizer is formulated to have either a slow or fast-release, meaning a lot of the concentrated nutrients will spread in the soil slowly or quickly.
 While lime trees are heavy feeders, they can still be overloaded if they get too many nutrients in a short time.
 If their soil gets too saturated with nutrients (especially nitrogen), their roots can get chemically burned.
 With this, the tree can die fairly quickly.

 However, there isn’t much concern if you’re using a reputable brand and following their instructions.
 Again, when in doubt—consider using compost!

 Once we applied fertilizer to my parent’s lime tree (we used Down to Earth), the tree slowly started providing ripe fruit, instead of it falling off prematurely.